chaoss/metrics/2_Growth-Maturity-Decline.md

 Status | Name | Quesiton
 --- | --- | ---
  Defined | [Contributors](activity-metrics/contributors.md) | What is the number of contributors?
- Prototyping | [New Contributors](activity-metrics/new-contributors.md) | What is the number of new contributors?
+ Derek | [New Contributors](activity-metrics/new-contributors.md) | What is the number of new contributors?
- Prototyping | [Contributing Organizations](activity-metrics/contributing-organizations.md) | What is the number of contributing organizations?
+ Derek | [Contributing Organizations](activity-metrics/contributing-organizations.md) | What is the number of contributing organizations?
- Prototyping | [New Contributing Organizations](activity-metrics/new-contributing-organizations.md) | What is the number of new contributing organizations?
+ Derek | [New Contributing Organizations](activity-metrics/new-contributing-organizations.md) | What is the number of new contributing organizations?
  Discuss | [Sub-Projects](activity-metrics/sub-projects.md) | What is the number of sub-projects?

 **Disclaimer:**